artificyan/ml-intro-course/README.md

 ### Labs

 The labs will be hands-on activities.
 They will require a combination of coding and writing.
-The coding sections will be implementing algorithms from scratch or applying common libraries (e.g., scikit-learn, nltk, and keras).
+The coding sections will be implementing algorithms from scratch or applying common libraries (e.g., scikit-learn).
 The writing sections will focus on communication to technical and nontechnical audiences.

-The labs for each week, both Tuesday and Thursday, will be due on Sunday at 11 pm.
+The labs for each week, both Tuesday and Thursday, will be due on Sunday at 10 pm.

 Late assignments will only be accepted for medical emergencies.

 ### Final Project

-In lieu of Final Exam, there will be a final project.
+In lieu of a Final Exam, there will be a Final Project.
 Details in Final Project Folder.

 ----
 Grading